DoSomething/darwin/README.md

 ### Data Collection and Management

-We collect raw data in [our warehouse](https://github.com/DoSomething/quasar) and transform data in [DBT](https://github.com/fishtown-analytics/dbt); we prefer making apps push their events to the warehouse rather than writing ETL tools to scrape APIs and we prefer a layered (hierarchical) data model approach to a flat design to ensure endpoints are comprehensible by end users.

-We use Looker to surface and explore data.
+We collect raw data in [our warehouse](https://github.com/DoSomething/quasar) using [Fivetran](https://fivetran.com) and transform data in [DBT](https://github.com/fishtown-analytics/dbt).
+We use Looker to surface and explore this data.

 ## Titles and Career Growth